-Creating an excitement for your program as a business owner is essential.
+Creating excitement for your program as a business owner is essential.
 Perhaps it’s the hidden benefit of hosting a family event.
 We talked about the art show throughout the day.
 The children brought me drawings and paintings from their free time work and said, “This is for the art show.”
 They went home and told their parents, “We’re having an art show!”
 Parents heard and saw glimpses of our Art Studio theme throughout the month.
 I didn’t share too many pictures (mostly due to time!) so it was all a surprise.

-I sent out paper invitations and posted it on the Facebook page.
+I sent out paper invitations and posted the invitation on the Facebook page.
 We created a list on Facebook of what dishes parents were planning to bring for the picnic.
 I would plan an art show every few years since I have the same families in my program for several years in a row.
 Next year we could have a family picnic but with different work on display or an entertainment theme.
-I’ve done a carnival (tons of work!), preschool open house, fall Pumpkin Patch party and holiday open house.
+I’ve done a carnival (tons of work!), preschool open house, fall Pumpkin Patch party, and holiday open house.